On this page

 Your family income

-You won’t need to pay a fee if you and your partner’s combined income is $71,000 or less (before tax) per year.
+You won’t need to pay a fee if you and your partner’s combined income is less than $74,000 (before any tax is deducted) per year.

 This income includes salary sacrifice amounts and overtime payments.